 2 Problem Statement

 Many municipalities struggle with how to correctly allocate funding for necessities such as pedestrian sidewalks.
 Often times, it is hard to prioritize those items that are in the most need for repair.
-The city of Dallas is one such municipality that needs this sort of help.
-In a metropolitan area, as large and diverse as Dallas, many times projects are prioritized by those items garnering the highest number of complaints or those areas with the most political influence.
+The city of Dallas faces limited resources and budget, and requires assistance in cataloging and prioritization of potential sidewalk construction and repair.
+In a large metropolitan area like Dallas, projects often are prioritized by towards projects garnering the highest number of complaints or those areas with the most political influence.
 This project seeks to “level the playing field” in order to ultimately allow the city to create an optimal budget for sidewalk repairs.

-This project first seeks to create a grading system for sidewalks based on Street View imagery.
+This project will establish a method for grading sidewalks, consistent with methods previously employed in city planning and neighborhood survey research.
 This grading system will consider features such as “obstacles”, condition of the sidewalk, and presence of sidewalk transitions in order to provide a grade for a set of sidewalk training data.
-Once an appropriate training set has been created, the goal is to train a convolutional neural network to correctly classify ungraded sidewalks in order to recommend and prioritize sidewalk repairs.
+Once an appropriate training set has been created or obtained from prior research from the Project Sidewalk team, the goal is to train a convolutional neural network to correctly classify ungraded sidewalks in order to recommend and prioritize sidewalk repairs.
 After the initial training phase is complete, the model may be modified to take into account other open-source data structures such as satellite imagery and personal geo-location data in order to help the model better generalize to the test data.

 3 Previous Research